Hedges & Shrubs from K. van Bourgondien

 Hedges can be trimmed with electric or hand-held pruners.
 The tool you use should be sharp to avoid inflicting unnecessary stress on the plant.
 Eyeball the size and shape you want your hedge to be, and take your time in trimming off the tips.
 To help sunlight reach the base of your plant, cut the top portion a little shorter than the bottom.

 When to prune your hedges largely depends on what type of hedge you have.
 Winter is often the best time for dormant pruning, with six to 10 weeks before the average last frost in your area.
 It is important, however, to avoid pruning shrubs in winter that will bloom in spring.
 You'll cut off flower buds.
-The best time to prune these hedges is shortly after it finishes blooming.
+The best time to prune these hedges is shortly after they finish blooming.

 For diseased plants, cut the affected area away as soon as you spot it.